garethltm/obsibrain/ACCTG151G - Financial Literacy/compound interest.md

 paying the bank alot of interest at first then slowly decreasing over time.

-Overall, a very good thing to take advantage of
+Overall, a very good thing to take advantage of.